davepacheco/sdc-manta/docs/man/man1/manta-adm.md

   storage servers to determine the appropriate number of compute zones.

 `az` (string)
   (optional) availability zone.
-This version of the tool only works for a single-availability-zone deployment, so all servers must have the same value here.
 If the value is omitted from any server, that server is placed into a default availablity zone.

 `rack` (string)
   (optional) arbitrary identifier for the rack this server is part of.
 Racks